Aviation Relations

 I hear it all the time: "We're a small airport.
 The big cybersecurity requirements don't apply to us."

 For specific regulations, that's true.
-But here's what's easy to miss: FAA grant eligibility requirements apply to ALL airports seeking federal funding.
+But here's what's easy to miss: FAA grant eligibility requirements apply to all airports seeking federal funding.
 Size doesn't matter when it comes to demonstrating that you've addressed security risks for federally funded assets.

 What "Demonstrate Cybersecurity Readiness" Actually Means